JonConnorATI/APITesting/README.md

 ### Introduction

-This repository has been created to explain, how to use Robot Framework with RequestsLibrary to automate tests that you might carry out using `Postman.`
+This <a href="https://github.com/JonConnorATI/APITesting" target="_blank">repository</a> has been created to explain, how to use Robot Framework with RequestsLibrary to automate tests that you might carry out using `Postman.`

 ### API Methods
 APIs have several methods used to create, read, update and delete.<br>